 Where one descriptor is satisfied on over half the days in that period, that descriptor will apply.
-Where two or more descriptors are satisfied on over half the days, the descriptor which scores the highest number of points will apply.

-If you're not sure which descriptors apply to you, keeping a diary over a week may help you choose.
+Where two or more descriptors are satisfied on over half the days, the descriptor that scores the highest number of points will apply.
+If you're not sure which descriptors apply to you, keeping a diary over a week may help you describe your problems.